SudiptoShahnawazShanto/AR-Planets/README.md

 </div>

 ## Objects
 These are the objects.
-They hover and spins.
+They hover and spin.
 You can swipe to change the spin direction.
-After spinning to the directed direction, they stos and restart spinning passively.
+After spinning to the directed way, they stop and restart spinning passively.

 ### Moon
 <div align="left">